Hello everyone.

 Tools for selfhealing

-It usually goes one of two paths when we get triggered.
+It often goes one of two paths when we get triggered.

 The first path: kicking and screaming.
 I do something external.
 Or, I’ll write back that annoying email.
 I scream.
 “Fuck you!”